dccxix/coine.rs/Pages/Jonas_Schnelli.md

 ## Background

-Prior to becoming a fulltime Bitcoin Core developer, Schnelli has worked on various projects as a programmer, thus bringing them success.
+According to his Twitter account[3], prior to becoming a fulltime Bitcoin Core developer, Schnelli has worked on various projects as a programmer, thus bringing them success.
 Based in Switzerland, Jonas, who is an avid [Bitcoin](Bitcoin.md) enthusiast is also a father, and according to him, a zen-monk aspirant.
 Due to his strong belief in the potential of the cryptocurrency, he has decided to invest his available time into bringing Bitcoin forward.

 ## Work Experience